stuart-knock/myth2kodi/doc/create_a_dummy_system_for_testing.md

     mythconverg_restore.pl --verbose --drop_database --create_database --filename mythconverg-1317-20151210151330.sql.gz

-on a machine that previously had a mythconverg database, stick a --verbose on the end if you want to see what's happening.
+on a machine that previously had a mythconverg database.
+Remove the --verbose if you don't want to see what's happening (maybe a good idea if you have a MythTV-DB that has spent years filling up).

 #### Change the hostname stored in the restored database to that of the new machine, it has the form: